Guest user | Log In

 Apply for a Therapeutic Use Exemption (TUE)

-© Copyright 1988-2023 - British TaekwonDo Council (All Rights Reserved)
+© Copyright 1988-2024 - British Taekwondo Council (All Rights Reserved)

 Return to the Home Page Contact the BTC

-BTC Organisations BTC Tutors BTC Clubs Search Instructors Executive
+BTC Organisations BTC Tutors Search Instructors

 Anti-Doping Anti-Doping: The Big Picture Anti-Doping Rule Violations What Happens in a Test?
 Useful Links and Resources